mithras666/KratosAI/README.md

-# BingAgent
+# KratosAI

-BingAgent is a web app that lets you chat with different agents that can perform various tasks using Bing and AutoGPT.
+KratosAI is a web app that lets you chat with different agents that can perform various tasks using Bing and AutoGPT.
 You can choose from 20 agents that can help you with research, writing, translation, teaching, reviewing, drawing, and more.
 You can also continue the conversation with another agent and create a recap of the chat.

 ## Table of Contents